smnasimahmed/versity_flutter_calculator/README.md

 Solution: Store input and result values in a state variable and use setState() to update the display on user interaction.

 ## Improvements & Next Steps
-Stateful Widgets: Migrate to StatefulWidget to handle state changes properly.
+Migrate to StatefulWidget to handle state changes properly.
-State Management: Consider Provider or Riverpod if the app becomes more complex.
+Consider Provider or Riverpod if the app becomes more complex.
-UI Optimization: Use Expanded or Flexible to adapt the layout across all screen sizes.
+Use Expanded or Flexible to adapt the layout across all screen sizes.
-Input Validation: Add logic to handle division by zero and other invalid operations.

 ## Future Plans
 * Advanced Operations: Add functions like square roots, power, and memory storage.